 Religion & Thought

 What Is Passover?
-Exodus, Seder, Matzo, and the Jewish Grammar of Liberation
+Exodus, Seder, Matzo, and Jewish Liberation

-Passover commemorates the Exodus from Egypt and is marked by the seder, matzo, and the retelling of Jewish liberation from slavery.
+Passover commemorates the Exodus from Egypt through the seder, Haggadah, matzo, symbolic foods, and the retelling of Jewish liberation.

 It commemorates the Exodus from Egypt, but Judaism does not remember that event as distant history only.
 Passover turns memory into ritual, food, and argument at the table.